dotnet/runtime/docs/coding-guidelines/vectorization-guidelines.md

 public static bool EqualsAny<T>(Vector128<T> left, Vector128<T> right) where T : struct
 ```

 `Equals` compares two vectors to determine if they are equal on a per-element basis.
-It returns a vector whose elements are all-bits-set or zero, depending on if the corresponding elements in `left` and `right` arguments were equal.
+It returns a vector whose elements are all-bits-set or zero, depending on whether the corresponding elements in the `left` and `right` arguments were equal.

 ```cs
 public static Vector128<T> Equals<T>(Vector128<T> left, Vector128<T> right) where T : struct
 ```

-How to calculate the index of first match?
+How do we calculate the index of the first match?
 Let's take a closer look at the result of following equality check:

 ```cs
 Vector128<int> left = Vector128.Create(1, 2, 3, 4);